lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-brand-portal.md

    ![](assets/upload-new-assets3.png)

 After uploading all the assets or folders to the NEW folder, publish the contribution folder to AEM Assets.
-See, [Publish contribution folder to AEM Assets](brand-portal-publish-contribution-folder-to-aem-assets.md).

 ## Publish contribution folder to Brand Portal {#publish-contribution-folder-to-brand-portal}

-Once the [contribution folder is configured](brand-portal-configure-contribution-folder-properties.md), AEM user (administrator/non-admin user) can publish the contribution folder from AEM Assets to Brand Portal.
+Once the contribution folder is configured, AEM user (administrator/non-admin user) can publish the contribution folder from AEM Assets to Brand Portal.
 Brand Portal users having permission to access the contribution folder will receive an email/pulse notification at the completion of the publish action.

 **To publish contribution folder:**